Anaerobic digestion: Configuration

-Anaerobic digesters can be designed and engineered to operate using a number of different configurations and can be categorized into batch vs. continuous process mode, mesophilic vs. thermophilic temperature conditions, high vs. low portion of solids, and single stage vs. multistage processes.
-Continuous process requires more complex design, but still, it may be more economical than batch process, because batch process requires more initial building money and a larger volume of the digesters (spread across several batches) to handle the same amount of waste as a continuous process digester.
-Higher heat energy is required in a thermophilic system compared to a mesophilic system, but the thermophilic system requires much less time and has a larger gas output capacity and higher methane gas content, so one has to consider that trade-off carefully.
-For solids content, low will handle up to 15% solid content.
+Anaerobic digesters can be designed and engineered to operate using a number of different configurations and can be categorized into batch vs. continuous process mode, mesophilic vs. thermophilic temperature conditions, high vs. low portion of solids, and single-stage vs. multistage processes.
+Continuous processes require more complex design, but still may be more economical than batch processes, because batch processes require more initial building money and a larger volume of the digesters (spread across several batches) to handle the same amount of waste as continuous-process digesters.
+Higher heat energy is required in a thermophilic system compared to a mesophilic system, but the thermophilic system requires much less time and has a larger gas output capacity and higher methane gas content.
+For solids content, up to 15% solid content is considered low.
 Above this level is considered high solids content and can also be known as dry digestion.
-In a single stage process, one reactor houses the four anaerobic digestion steps.
-A multistage process utilizes two or more reactors for digestion to separate the methanogenesis and hydrolysis phases.
+In a single-stage process, one reactor houses the four anaerobic digestion steps.
+A multistage process uses two or more reactors for digestion to separate the methanogenesis and hydrolysis phases.

 Batch or continuous

 Anaerobic digestion can be performed as a batch process or a continuous process.
 In a batch system, biomass is added to the reactor at the start of the process.
 The reactor is then sealed for the duration of the process.
-In its simplest form batch processing needs inoculation with already processed material to start the anaerobic digestion.
+In its simplest form, batch processing needs inoculation with already-processed material to start the anaerobic digestion.
 In a typical scenario, biogas production will be formed with a normal distribution pattern over time.
 Operators can use this fact to determine when they believe the process of digestion of the organic matter has completed.
 There can be severe odour issues if a batch reactor is opened and emptied before the process is well completed.
 A more advanced type of batch approach has limited the odour issues by integrating anaerobic digestion with in-vessel composting.
-In this approach inoculation takes place through the use of recirculated degasified percolate.
-After anaerobic digestion has completed, the biomass is kept in the reactor which is then used for in-vessel composting before it is opened As the batch digestion is simple and requires less equipment and lower levels of design work, it is typically a cheaper form of digestion.
+In this approach, inoculation takes place through the use of recirculated degasified percolate.
+After anaerobic digestion has completed, the biomass is kept in the reactor, which is then used for in-vessel composting before it is opened As the batch digestion is simple and requires less equipment and lower levels of design work, it is typically a cheaper form of digestion.
 Using more than one batch reactor at a plant can ensure constant production of biogas.

 In continuous digestion processes, organic matter is constantly added (continuous complete mixed) or added in stages to the reactor (continuous plug flow; first in – first out).
 Here, the end products are constantly or periodically removed, resulting in constant production of biogas.
-A single or multiple digesters in sequence may be used.
+A single digester or multiple digesters in sequence may be used.
 Examples of this form of anaerobic digestion include continuous stirred-tank reactors, upflow anaerobic sludge blankets, expanded granular sludge beds, and internal circulation reactors.